ericleonardis/camera_sync/README.md

 This document is written for undergraduate research assistants and assumes no prior experience with command-line or Python tools.

+Before beginning make sure that you collected video from multiple cameras and you flashed the lights in the room on and off multiple times.
+Make sure your videos have the full light flashing event visibile from all cameras.

 ---

 ## PART I: Environment Setup